Most loans have a single purpose.

 LendingPoint focuses on providing personal loans for doctors with fair credit.
 Its typical borrower has a FICO score between 600 and 680.
 LendingPoint provides personal loans from $3,500 up to $20,000.

-Some also use home equity loans to finance a home improvement project or other large expense, such as funding a child’s college education.
+Some also use home equity loans to finance a home improvement project or other large expenses, such as funding a child’s college education.

 That also means a home equity loan will typically offer lower interest rates than a personal loan.